Arkansas vs. Mississippi State NCAA Football Odds, Plays and Insights | November 6, 2021

 - Arkansas has eclipsed the over/under in 55.6% of its opportunities this year (five times over nine games with a set point total).

-- Arkansas is 4-1 against the spread and 4-1 overall this season when the team notches more than 24.6 points.
+- Arkansas is 4-1 against the spread and 4-1 overall this season when the team puts up more than 24.6 points.

 - Arkansas is 6-2 against the spread and 5-2 overall when the team totals more than 313 yards.